 Normally, the alternate electric supply company will complete the transfer of electric service with the local electric utility.
 You will see no change in service, delivery or billing, all of which continue to be handled by your local electric utility.

-The initial term of the agreement with the alternate supplier can vary between communities, but is typically three years or more.
+The initial term of the agreement with the alternate supplier can vary between communities but is typically two to three years.
 At the end of the initial term, you can usually continue in the program under the terms and conditions offered at that time.
-After the initial term, if you are dissatisfied for any reason, you may return to your local electric utility’s regulated service or select another approved electric supplier.
+After the initial term, if you are dissatisfied for any reason, you may return to your local electric utility’s standard service offer or select another approved electric supplier.

 Since the local electric utility still issues the entire bill, you may continue on the budget payment plan of your existing company.